 Licensees at Palmers’ pubs have been rolling out the barrels to make sure they keep their beer in tip-top condition.

 Palmers invest in Cask Marque accreditation for tenants and top bar staff in all their West Country pubs, offering them the industry-recognised qualification in cellar management.
-On Tuesday March 1, Cask Marque held its 11th training day at Palmers Brewery in Bridport to help enhance its reputation for quality and expertise for serving the finest ale.
+On Tuesday March 1, Cask Marque held its 11th training day at Palmers Brewery in Bridport.
+This was to help enhance its reputation for quality and expertise for serving the finest ale.

 Palmers Head Brewer Darren Batten said: ‘The Award in Beer and Cellar Quality course told licensees and bar staff all about how to look after cask ale in our pubs.
-That included hygiene, dispensing, glass cleanliness, how to store barrels and rotate the stock – everything they need to do to keep on making sure our beer is excellent.
+That included hygiene, dispensing, glass cleanliness, how to store barrels and rotate the stock.
+It’s everything they need to do to keep on making sure our beer is excellent.

 ‘There were also practical sessions, covering areas such as how to tap casks.
 It’s not just theory.
 A lot of people say they can tap a barrel, but if you do it half-heartedly, you will get covered in beer!’